About Pamela Grow

 Carroll Lutheran Village

-Pamela has raised hundreds of millions through her consultancy, her weekly Grow Report ezine (over 23,000 subscribers), her ‘fundraising fundamentals’ Basics & More eCourses, and her Simple Development Systems coaching program.
-Pam’s over-riding goal is to provide exceptional donor-centered fundraising training to small nonprofit organizations — at prices they can afford.
+Pamela has raised hundreds of millions through her consultancy, her weekly Grow Report ezine (over 30,000 subscribers), her donor-focused Basics & More eCourses, and the Simple Development Systems coaching program.
+Pam’s over-riding goal is to provide exceptional donor-centered fundraising training to small nonprofit organisations — at prices they can afford.
 With Chris Davenport, she created the landmark program, 100 Donors in 90 Days, along with The Donor Retention Project, a series of interviews with the world’s leading donor retention experts.
 In 2016, she partnered with the Veritus Group for the launch of Major Gift Academy, the seminal online training for major gift fundraisers.
 In 2010 Pamela was named one of the 50 Most Influential Fundraisers by the influential Civil Society magazine, and in 2016 she was named one of the Top 25 Fundraising Experts by the Michael Chatman Giving Show.
 She’s been featured by the Chronicle of Philanthropy, the Foundation Center and Small Shop Savior, a weekly column of NonprofitPRO Magazine.
 Pam is also a regular contributor to SOFII, the showcase of fundraising innovation and inspiration, and Charity Channel.

 Here are seven ways you can work with Pamela: